gregpriday/copy-tree/README.md

 > **Note**: This tool is designed exclusively for MacOS and is not compatible with other operating systems.

 Ctree is a command-line tool designed to easily copy the structure and contents of a directory or GitHub repository to your clipboard, specifically formatted for interaction with AI assistants like [Claude](https://claude.ai/), [ChatGPT](https://chatgpt.com/), and [Gemini](https://gemini.google.com/).
 It provides a quick way to get your code and content into these platforms for analysis, code generation, or any other tasks they can perform.
-See the [workflow documentation](docs/workflow.md) for more information on how to fully utilize Ctree with AI assistants.

 ## Features